 - Carry on cutting the rest of your guinea pigs nails if they are happy.
 If they are uncomfortable and desperately trying to get away then give them a treat and stop there.
 Never try to force your guinea pig to “hold still” as this will cause your guinea pig harm and distress.

 What to do if you cut the quick.

-If you do cut the quick just use the styptic powder to stop the bleeding and comfort your piggie.
+Unfortunately, if you do cut the quick remember not to panic!
+Simply use the styptic powder to stop the bleeding and comfort your piggie.
 If the bleeding continues then simply apply a little pressure for one to two minutes and it should stop the bleeding.
 If it still bleeds after this then consult your vet.

 How often should you trim your guinea pigs nails

 Aim for fortnightly to once a month to trim the guinea pigs nails.
 When you trim the nails regularly, you prevent the quick from growing too far up the nails which results in less chance that you will cut it by accident.

 What to do if your guinea pig hates having its nails trimmed

 There are two solutions here, the first is to practice getting your guinea pig used to it.
 This involves going through the routine as above for cutting the nails but without actually cutting the nails.
 This routine gets your guinea pig used to having its paws and claws handled.
 Ensure you give lots of praise, petting and treats during these practice sessions.
 Then gradually introduce trimming the nails.

 Start with just trimming one and then stopping.
 Gradually build up to two nails each time and eventually, your guinea pig should be comfortable with having its nails trimmed.
 Alternatively, you can take your guinea pig elsewhere to get their nails trimmed.
 Check with your local vets if they offer that service and some pet shops with grooming sections also offer nail cutting services for a fee.

 How to care for sharp opposed to long nails